jasmine/jasmine.github.io/_tutorials/async.md

 ---
 layout: article
-title: Asynchronous work
+title: Testing Async Code
 ---

-# Asynchronous Work
+# Testing Async Code

 Asynchronous code is common in modern Javascript applications.
 Testing it is mostly the same as testing synchronous code, except for one key difference: Jasmine needs to know when the asynchronous work is finished.